giordanoDaloisio/MODNESS/README.md

 ##### 2.1.2 Run the code

-1. Open a terminal in the `ase2023-modeness` folder
+1. Open a terminal in the `modeness` folder
 2. Run the following command:

 ```bash